 - Excellent idea or initiative for social change

-- Age 19 to 30 on or before 27th of February.
+- Age 19 to 30 on or before the 27th of February.

-- Proficiency in reading, writing, and speaking english
+- Proficiency in reading, writing, and speaking English

 - Availability to complete all the weekly activities included in the application process and the four-month fellowship and incubation program.